-Fundamentally, a Confession is an act of witness.
-It is a word which the church speaks in response to the word spoken to it by God.
+Fundamentally, a Confession is an act of consensus.
+It is a word which the Church speaks in response to the word spoken to it by God.
 It is intended to be the voice of the whole church.
 A Confession can be understood as a word of clarification and encouragement which the church addresses to herself; and as a word of witness addressed to the world at large.

-It is within the word of clarification and witness that there are implicitly those negative elements which distinguish the faith of the church from other faiths and other positions.
-As the members of the church are in constant dialogue with one another respecting their faith there arise opportunities and needs to agree on those statements which can provide essential clarity of understanding for the membership of the church.
-When some member of the family advances a position which disturbs
+It is within the word of clarification and witness that there are implicitly those negative elements which distinguish the faith of the Church from other faiths and other positions.
+As the members of the Church are in constant dialogue with one another respecting their faith there arise opportunities and needs to agree on those statements which can provide essential clarity of understanding for the membership of the church.
+When some member of the family advances a position which disturbs (or conflicts with) the understanding of the other members of the family then the differences must be resolved by discussion under the authority of Scripture.